Pinoy Family Recipes

 Ginisang mongo with pork.

-Almost every Filipino knows that ginisang monggo is our Friday National Dish!
 If you ask me why, I don’t know either!
 But one thing’s for sure, it’s a favorite in many homes.
 It’s simple, comforting, and perfect for sharing with family.

 Ready to cook?
-Let’s get started!
+Let’s dive in.

 Here’s how to make ginisang monggo with pork.
-It’s easy and quick, perfect for a busy day.
+It’s easy, quick, and perfect for a busy day.

 Bowl of ginisang monggo with garlic, onions ampalaya leaves on table.